 “My employer offered education benefits, and Pathstream helped by providing me with the necessary documentation to secure reimbursement.
 I also didn’t anticipate the amount of time I would need to dedicate to the program.
 When I explained this to my manager, we built a schedule that let me set aside time at work to focus on the program.”

-Anisha was a professional project manager when she started the NYU Asana Project Management Certificate Program.
+When she started the NYU Asana Project Management Certificate Program, Anisha was a project manager with no formal training.
 While she opted to attend office hours and a roundtable event to engage with classmates, she didn’t need much support from her instructor.

 “The instructor had office hours every week, twice a week, which was great.
 I could reach the instructor via email.
 He was responsive and ready to answer my questions when I had them.”